 - Don’t just choose songs that you like – make sure they are dance-able.
 Some great music is just not great for dancing.
 A good DJ will steer you toward fun, dance-able song that might not be what you expected.

-morongo casino slot tournament The do’s list is longer and vital to your party’s success:
+dating the second time around finding love that lasts The do’s list is longer and vital to your party’s success:

 - Do read the reviews.
 So many people think they can be a DJ and make a little money on the weekend – so they buy some equipment and put together some playlists (or worse yet, plan to live-stream some Spotify picks), but when dance time comes, they actually suck.
 Make sure that your DJ can not only play music – but is also a capable emcee.
 They give the vibe of the night when it’s the party time, so you want someone who can read the room and announce things professionally.
 DJs should have videos that they can share so you can see them in action – a definite “must” before you book!

-royal vegas online casino flash Look for someone that is able to read the crowd, fill the dance floor, and then keep it filled.
+Look for someone that is able to read the crowd, fill the dance floor, and then keep it filled.
 There should never be a lull – a great DJ will blend songs seamlessly to keep the party going.
 If there are gaps between songs, you might as well use that friend with an iPod.
 And ask about breaks – if your DJ takes a 15-minute break, it is going to be difficult to build that momentum back up again.
 A “no break” expectation is not unreasonable.

-play online casino with echeck And make sure they are reliable.
+And make sure they are reliable.
 A quick scan of DJ reviews can readily identify many who have been disappointed by no-shows or late cancellations.
 You don’t want to be that couple!

 - Do make sure the DJ understands the vendor roles, if you’ve hired a coordinator they’ll be working closely with the emcee to make announcements, etc. Make sure the DJ can be a team player!